wenbobao/PPiOS-Rename/README.md

 <img width="350" alt="renamed-sized" src="https://raw.githubusercontent.com/preemptive/PPiOS-Rename/master/images/renamed-sized.png">

-Reverse engineered code with both PPiOS-Rename and PPiOS-ControlFlow:
+Reverse engineered code with both *PPiOS-Rename* and *PPiOS-ControlFlow*:

 <img width="350" alt="controlflow-sized" src="https://raw.githubusercontent.com/preemptive/PPiOS-Rename/master/images/controlflow-sized.png">

 As seen, the code is relatively straightforward to understand with no obfuscation.
-It's not obvious after applying PPiOS-Rename obfuscation, but the logic could still be inferred by the system framework methods being used.
-And finally, it's extremely difficult to understand the logic in the last version with PPiOS-ControlFlow obfuscation.
+It's not obvious after applying *PPiOS-Rename* obfuscation, but the logic could still be inferred by the system framework methods being used.
+And finally, it's extremely difficult to understand the logic in the last version with *PPiOS-ControlFlow* obfuscation.
 The decompiled code was actually significantly longer than shown here.

 Sample Project